 Many video games seem to either encourage or require the sort of player (or the sort of game play) who would take a broom to a dungeon, to make sure he swept up all the coins.

-The opposite to this is the Killer Game Master, who delivers death and horror to the PCs in place of treasure and godlike power.
+The opposite of this is the Killer Game Master, who delivers death and horror to the PCs in place of treasure and godlike power.

 This doesn't have much to do with the Monty Hall Problem, a probability puzzle whose name also comes from the game show host.